 NOTE: All non-instructional complaints should follow the procedures found in the Student Handbook.

 Semester Hours Total

+The College is committed to student learning and student success.
+The student is encouraged to register for an optimal load of courses each semester that enables them to complete the requirements for graduation in four semesters.
+However, students are discouraged from overloading their course schedule with too many semester hours that may put them at risk of becoming academically ineligible to continue their studies.
 The usual total number of semester hours taken by a student in good standing during a regular semester is 15 to 19.
 The maximum number of semester hours a student on scholastic probation can take is 17.
 A student enrolled in less than 15 semester hours in a fall or spring semester is classified as a part-time student.
 (See above for more information on full-time and part-time statuses.)

 Career/technical students may take additional coursework beyond their regular program provided the career advisor approves.